Dilated pupils: Aniridia causes and concerns

 A large pupil that is completely unresponsive to light is called a "fixed" dilated pupil.

-Dilated pupils aren't the same as anisocoria, which is a common condition where both pupils react normally to light but differ in size by about a half millimeter or more.
+Dilated pupils aren't the same as anisocoria, which is a common condition in which both pupils react normally to light but differ in size by about a half millimeter or more.
 Anisocoria is benign and affects about 20 percent of the population.

 What causes dilated pupils?